raquo/Laminar/docs/documentation.md

 If you're new here, watching [the Laminar video](https://www.youtube.com/watch?v=L_AHCkl6L-Q) will be time well spent – it's a good introduction to Laminar, covering both the inner workings and the big ideas.

 See also: [Quick start](https://laminar.dev/quick-start), [Live examples](https://laminar.dev/examples/hello-world).

+If you want to follow along with an IDE, download one of the starter kit projects from the [Resources](https://laminar.dev/resources) page, or learn how to render your app in the [Rendering](#rendering) section.